NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/3D_print/3d_print.md

 </video>
 <br>

-**Safety Precautions: Wear gloves, goggles, and a mask.
+<p style="color: red;">Safety Precautions: Wear gloves, goggles, and a mask.
 Work in a ventilated area.
-Avoid contact with skin and eyes.** <br>
+Avoid contact with skin and eyes. <br></p>

 **Example:**
 <br>